 If you’re already in Europe, most of the low-cost airlines fly to Berlin for a ridiculously low price.
 For example, you can fly round trip from Edinburgh or London to Berlin for $32!
 FYI, that’s one of the reasons I love living in Edinburgh.
 Conversely, you can fly round trip from Berlin to nearly every country in Europe for under $50 (depending on the dates, of course).

-On our last trip, Laura and I got a Flixbus from Hamburg.
+On my last trip, I got a Flixbus from Hamburg.
 The trip lasted three and a quarter hours and cost a whopping $10 each.

 Where to Sleep in Berlin

 Between my two trips to Berlin, I had a chance to stay at several different locations across town.
 Here are some options to consider.

 The first hostel I stayed at in Berlin back in 2016 has since converted into a hotel, and opened a second location as a hostel.
 I got really lucky with my room, as it ended up being an en-suite 2-bed dorm!
 The disadvantage was the location was quite far outside of town, but the new hostel is much closer to the center.
 Check In Hostel is still one of the cheapest hostels in Berlin with a decent review score.

 The first hostel I stayed at on my second trip was Hostel Ballhaus, located about a mile north of Brandenburg Gate.
 My planning for Berlin was quite last-minute and I didn’t have a lot of options left to choose from.
 Ballhaus was a no-frills hostel with some of the cheapest rooms in town.
 It’s located several floors up and the elevator was broken when I went, so it’s not the best for people with large suitcases.
 Otherwise, there’s a good common area with WiFi and the rooms are very clean.
 The bathrooms on the second floor of the hostel (5th floor of the building) are full most of the time, but those on the first floor are mostly empty.